Postdoctoral Research Associate

 political and medical anthropology, urban ethnography, ethics and subjectivity, state and violence, migration, masculinity, drug use and mental health, memory, political economy, labor, ethnographic film-making, political Islam and the Middle East.
 He holds a PhD (2017) and an MA (2013) in Anthropology from Princeton University, and an MA in Sociology from Boğaziçi University.
 In 2017-2018, he was a Mellon Postdoctoral Fellow at Harvard University Mahindra Humanities Center.

-“Governing Ethnic Unrest: Political Islam and the Kurdish Conflict in Turkey,” (with Erdem Yörük).
-New Perspectives on Turkey (Forthcoming).
+Günay, Onur and Erdem Yörük.
+2019.
+“Governing Ethnic Unrest: Political Islam and the Kurdish Conflict in Turkey.”
+New Perspectives on Turkey.